StickyTheStick12/TrainSim/readme.md

 ### Trains Script
 - Not a PLC, but part of the simulation part of the project
 - Operates independently and receives necessary data from the simulation.
-- Sends switch requests to SCADA server when departing or arriving.
+- Sends switch requests to SCADA server when departing or arriving
 - Updates track sensors when arriving or departing*.
 - *Please note: In real life the sensors can find the trains alone.
 How the detection works differs but it can be cameras or infrared sensors.
 Due to us having virtual trains we have to tell the sensors that a train is at this track and when it isn't anymore but isn't something that trains do in real life.